master-atsi/master-atsi.github.io/applications.md

 {: .notice--info}

 Applications exact procedure and platform is not yet known for 2025—2026, information below are outdated.
-Asked documents **are not** outdated.
+Required documents **are not** outdated.
 {: .notice--warning}

 ATSI is open to students with a first-year master degree in electrical